-• Uninsured motorist bodily injury (UMBI): This pays for injuries to you and any person in your car when there is an accident with an uninsured driver who is at fault.
-The limits can be the same or lower than your liability coverage limits.
+- Uninsured motorist bodily injury (UMBI): This pays for injuries to you and any person in your car when there is an accident with an uninsured driver who is at fault.

-- Underinsured motorist (UIM): This covers limited costs for bodily injury if you are in an accident with a driver who does not have enough insurance to pay for damages. - Uninsured motorist property damage (UMPD): This pays for the damage to your car from an accident with an uninsured driver who is at fault.
-If you do not have collision coverage.
+The limits are the same as your liability coverage limits. - Underinsured motorist (UIM): This covers limited costs for bodily injury if you are in an accident with a driver who does not have enough insurance to pay for damages. - Uninsured motorist property damage (UMPD): This pays for the damage to your car from an accident with an uninsured driver who is at fault.
 The limit is \$3,500.
 This only pays if the uninsured driver is identified.
+You may not need it if you have collision coverage.